 It has been a tough couple of years for auto parts company shareholders.
-Trade wars and tariffs have dominated headlines, with the auto sector being a primary target.
+Trade wars, company strikes and tariffs have dominated headlines, with the auto sector being a primary target.

 As tariffs rise on auto exports, the trickle-down effect of the potential lower demand is hitting Canada’s auto industry hard.